 Frequently, sedentary lifestyles weaken the these muscles or cause them to tighten and become inflexible.
 Sometimes runners who do not start with warm-up exercises or run improperly can have weak or tight iliopsoas hip flexors as well.
 Typically, weak iliopsoas muscles offer poor back support and tight muscles may cause the pelvis to tilt forward, creating a swayback posture.

 About five percent of soccer players injure this muscle, since it controls the hip movement when the player is twisting his hips during kicks.
 Other activities that are ripe for these injuries include bending, jumping, running, and squatting.
-Most injured players experience tendonitis, bursitis, or tears of the muscle.
+Most injured players experience tendinitis, bursitis, or tears of the muscle.
 Typically, physical therapy includes exercises such as supine knee folds, Pilate's exercises, and various stretches.
 Usually, surgical treatment is rare.

 Sometimes, medical professionals such as physical therapists and doctors describe the iliopsoas as "complex" and call it "the hidden prankster."
 For example, just as only about 40 percent of people have the psoas minor muscle, some people have an extra muscle — the iliacus minor or iliocapsularis.
 This muscle is a tiny, separate part of the larger muscle.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!